 The Russian healthcare system might seem similar to other systems elsewhere in Europe, with both state and private health insurance available for accessing healthcare in Russia.
-In truth, though, understanding how the Russian healthcare system works and ensuring you have adequate health insurance coverage can be a confusing and time-consuming business for expats relocating to Moscow or elsewhere in Russia.
+In truth, though, understanding how the Russian healthcare system works and ensuring you have adequate health insurance coverage for Russia can be a confusing and time-consuming business for expats relocating to Russia.

 This guide to Russian healthcare includes: